cloudmesh-community/book/chapters/preface/create.md

 ## Publishing the book to github

-:warning: This task should only be done by those with direct write privileges. and never be part of a pull request.
+:warning: This task should only be done by with direct write privileges. and never be part of a pull request.
+Please discuss with *Gregor von Laszewski* the details of your update first.
+Typically *Gregor* is the one who publishes it.

 To publish the book say